Back to home

 Key Points

-• Three power outages delayed game ~60 minutes total; fans demanded better pavilion.
+• Three power outages halted play ~20min each, extending game to 2h35m; Girona fans demanded better pavilion.

-MoraBanc Andorra lost 82-75 to Bàsquet Girona on Sunday in a match plagued by three power outages at Fontajau Pavilion, dropping the Tricolors into the ACB relegation zone after Burgos defeated Baskonia.
-The defeat marked Andorra's 16th loss, tying them with Burgos and Casademont Zaragoza on six wins each and leaving them in penúltima position with 12 rounds remaining.
+MoraBanc Andorra lost 82-75 to Bàsquet Girona on Sunday at Fontajau Pavilion, dropping into the relegation zone after Burgos defeated Baskonia.
+The defeat marked Andorra's 16th loss in 22 rounds, leaving them tied on six wins with Burgos and Casademont Zaragoza in penúltima position, with 12 games remaining.

 Share the article via